 If you would like to read a historical romp with echoes of Ivanhoe, The Prince and the Pauper and Robin Hood, then The Outlaw of Torn is well worth a go.

-As with many of Burroughs' tales the story, though fictional, is presented as being real, though suppressed by a Plantagenet king of England.
+As with many of Burroughs' tales the story, though fictional, is presented as being real events.
+It is supposedly based on a lost historical text that had been suppressed by one of the Plantagenet kings.
 The story is set between June 1243 and 1264.
 It begins when, angered by the defiant Simon de Montfort Duke of Leicester, King Henry III2 takes his anger out by spitting on and insulting his French master of fence, Sir Jules de Vac, the greatest swordsman in the world.
 Swearing revenge, de Vac kidnaps the king's (fictional) second son, the toddler Prince Richard, who has a distinctive lily-shaped birthmark on his shoulder.

 De Vac raises Richard as his own son at his hiding place at the decrepit Torn Castle.
 Giving him the name Norman of Torn, de Vac teaches him a fanatical hatred of King Henry and all Englishmen and trains him to become the ultimate warrior.
 As he grows into a young man, de Vac encourages Norman to waylay and attack everyone he comes into contact with and become the most-feared outlaw in England.
 De Vac plans that Norman will become infamous, be eventually caught and hung as a common outlaw and when he has been killed will he reveal that Norman was the missing prince and thus avenge the insult.